algorand/pyteal/docs/assets.rst

     # get the balance of Txn.accounts[0] (the sender) for asset 31566704
     # if the account is not opted into that asset, returns 0
     senderAssetBalance = AssetHolding.balance(Int(0), Int(31566704))
+    # get the balance of the sender by passing the sender's account address
+    senderAssetBalanceDirectRef = AssetHolding.balance(Txn.Sender(), Int(31566704))
     program = Seq([
         senderAssetBalance,
         senderAssetBalance.value()